Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/ExceptionPolicyCrudAsync.md

         ["EscalationReasonCode"] = new LabelValue("WaitTimeExceeded2Min")
     });

-var updateExceptionPolicy = await routerClient.UpdateExceptionPolicyAsync(
+Response<ExceptionPolicy> updateExceptionPolicy = await routerClient.UpdateExceptionPolicyAsync(
     new UpdateExceptionPolicyOptions(exceptionPolicyId)
     {
         // you can update one or more properties of exception policy - here we are adding one additional exception rule